HadiAwali/hyores-hytale/README.md

-# 🐛 Bug Report
+# 🐛 HyOres – Bug Report

 ## 📌 Title
-**Short clear title describing the bug**
+Short and clear description of the issue
-(e.g., “Crash when opening inventory with pet summoned”)
+Example: "Copper Ore does not generate in Desert biome"

 ---

-## 🔍 Description
+## 📖 Description
-**What happened?**
-A detailed description of the bug in your own words.
-What exactly went wrong?

-> Example:
-> When I open my inventory while a pet is summoned, the game instantly crashes to desktop.
+Describe the issue clearly and in detail.

+What is happening?
+When did it start?
+Does it affect gameplay, crafting, generation, or performance?

 ---

-## 🧪 Steps to Reproduce
+## 🔁 Steps to Reproduce

-**Exact steps to reproduce the bug**
-Write them as clearly and sequentially as possible so anyone can follow:
+Provide exact steps so the issue can be reproduced:

+1. Create or load a world
-1. Go to …
+2. Go to biome / zone:
-2. Summon a pet …
+3. Mine at Y-level:
+4. Observe the issue

+If it involves crafting:

+1. Open crafting table
+2. Use recipe:
-3. Open Inventory …
+3. Result:
-4. Crash happens

 ---

-## 📱 Expected Behavior
+## ✅ Expected Behavior

-**What you expected to happen**
-Describe how the game should behave instead of crashing.
+Explain what should happen.

-> Example:
+Example:
-> The inventory should open normally without crashing.
+> Copper Ore should generate between Y 40–60 in Desert biome.

 ---

-## 💥 Actual Behavior
+## ❌ Actual Behavior

-**What actually happened**
-This describes the real behavior seen.
+Explain what actually happens.

-> Example:
+Example:
-> The game crashes and the error message “Out of memory” appears.
+> No Copper Ore spawns at any Y-level.

 ---

-## 🧩 Reproduction Frequency
-**How often does it happen?**

-- [ ] Always
-- [ ] Sometimes
+## 🌍 World Generation Details (If Related)

+- World type:
+- Seed (if important):
+- Biome / Zone:
-- [ ] Rarely
+- Y-level:

-Explain if it’s inconsistent.
+- New world or existing world:

 ---

-## 🖥️ Environment
+## 🔧 Mod & Game Environment
-Provide context about your setup:

-**Game / Mod Versions:**
+**Game Version:**
 - Hytale version:
-- Mod name & version: Hyores (link: https://www.curseforge.com/hytale/mods/hyores)
-- Other installed mods (if applicable):

-**Platform:**
-- Windows / Mac / Linux / Other:
+**HyOres Version:**
+- e.g., v2.0.0

+**Other Mods Installed:**
+- List them here
+- Or write "None"

+**Config Modified?**
-- GPU:
+- [ ] Yes
-- RAM:
+- [ ] No

+If yes, attach your config file.

 ---

-## 📊 Logs, Errors & Screenshots
+## 📊 Logs / Error Messages

-Paste any error logs, crash dumps, console output or screenshots here.
+Paste console logs or crash reports here: